 What Are the Skills Nurses Need to Implement EBPs?

 Nurses need a range of skills to effectively implement and govern EBP strategies in a health care environment.
-They must have strong leadership skills in creating and proposing new solutions for patients.
-They must be able to analyze research, solve problems, and make complex decisions based on large quantities of evidence and data.
+They should have strong leadership skills in creating and proposing new solutions for patients.
+They need to be able to analyze research, solve problems, and make complex decisions based on large quantities of evidence and data.
 Nurses must also be adept at communicating their findings and ideas to patients, families, and colleagues in the health care facility.

 Develop EBP Skills and Knowledge